voperson/voperson/voPerson.md

 voPerson makes use of *attribute options*, a formal part of the LDAP specification ([RFC 4512](https://tools.ietf.org/html/rfc4512)
 §2.5) not widely used.
 Attribute options can provide metadata about values for the attribute.
 It may be necessary to configure the directory server to deliver attribute options.

+<sup>1</sup>A VO is an organization that includes members whose identity information is
+obtained from multiple sources, at least one of which is external to the organization.
+The organization may or may not be a legal entity.

 # Discussion on Identifiers